 We are now in the final process of reorganizing ITER staff and of redefining, where relevant, the jobs descriptions; by doing this, the role and mission of each and every one of us will be more clearly defined.
 We all know this is one of the keys to the better overall performance of our Organization.

-I am also about to finalize my decisions on the newly established Project Management Group and IO-DA Coordination Group which will be directly reporting to me.
-The strategic function of both Groups will soon be defined and their members nominated.
+I am also about to finalize my decisions on the newly established Project Management Group and ITER Organization-Domestic Agency Coordination Group which will be directly reporting to me.
+The strategic function of both groups will soon be defined and their members nominated.

 We must not fear these changes.
 They are good for ITER, they are good for the future of fusion, and they are good for each and every one of us.